ticaje/PHP-Aliexpress-SDK/README.md

 ## Features

-I will bbe posting documentation as the project grows older.
+I will be posting documentation as the project grows older.

 ## Credits